DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Methodology

 \subsection{Overview of DKUA}

-We propose a distribution-aware knowledge unification and association (DKUA) framework with an exemplar-free and distillation-free framework, as illustrated in Fig. \ref{fig:framework}.
-Our approach consists of four key components: 1) distribution-aware model, 2) adaptive knowledge consolidation (AKC), 3) unified knowledge association (UKA), and 4) distribution-based knowledge transfer (DKT).
+We propose a novel domain style modeling with adaptive knowledge consolidation (DSKC) with a rehearsal-free and distillation-free framework, as illustrated in Figure. \ref{fig:framework}.
+Our approach consists of four key components: 1) Domain-style encoder, 2) unified knowledge learning (UKL), 3) unified knowledge association (UKA), and 4) Domain-based style transfer (DST).